android/ndk-samples/hello-libs/README.md

 Hello-Libs is an Android sample that demos native lib management in Android Studio.

 This sample uses the new [Gradle Experimental Android plugin](http://tools.android.com/tech-docs/new-build-system/gradle-experimental) with external lib support:
-*    Build JUST an native shared library[for distribution]
+*    Build JUST a native shared library[for distribution]
 *    Use 3rd party shared library / Static library

 The key points are: